2 reasons to buy the 2026 Volkswagen Taigun, 2 reasons not to

 The new 8-speed AT is smooth in its shifts, but it is quite sensitive to throttle inputs

-We drove the Taigun's 115hp, 1.0-litre TSI engine with the new 8-speed torque converter (AQ300) automatic gearbox.
-This new gearbox, which replaces the older 6-speed unit, offers seamless and smooth gear shifts.
-However, the gearbox is noticeably sensitive to throttle inputs, shifting gears up and down too frequently, even with light inputs.
+We drove the variant with the 115hp 1.0-litre TSI engine and the new 8-speed torque-converter (AQ300) automatic transmission.
+This gearbox, which replaces the 6-speed unit, offers seamless and smooth gear shifts.
+However, it is noticeably sensitive to throttle inputs, shifting gears up and down too frequently, even with light inputs.
 Acceleration feels quicker than before, and the closely spaced gear ratios keep the engine in its optimal power band more consistently, improving performance but slightly impacting fuel efficiency.

 The creep function feels more natural than before, making low-speed movement easier to manage.
 However, compared to other automatic gearboxes like CVT and DCT, it can feel slightly more eager, especially when reversing.